xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 </plist>
 {% endhighlight %}

-As the last step, add a new post-build trigger that run our `beta` lane:
+As the last step, add a new after integration trigger that executes our `after_integration_staging` lane:

 ![After trigger deploy](/images/remer-xcode-server/after-trigger-deploy.png)

 ## Troubleshooting

-When making our Xcode Server run bots that were capable of uploading the apps built to iTunes Connect, I encountered myself with many problems or errors that weren't easy to solve.
-I couldn't find much information on the web related.
-I hope that this will help somebody in the same circumstances.
-Next is a list of the problem that I encountered in the process of making Xcode Server works as I expected.
+During our process of setting up Xcode Server to work properly, we faced many drawbacks and issues that weren't easy to solve in particular because we couldn't find much related information on the web to solve them so we decided to make a comprehensive list.
+Hopefully this helps somebody in the same circumstances.

-### Attempting to Developer password to Fastlane tools
+#### Attempting to Developer password to Fastlane tools

-`sigh` will attempt to store the password in the keychain and try to access it later if no password was provided, but this won't work when running from a bot's trigger.
-Triggers commands have no access to bot user's keychain, I tried by unlocking it before run sigh as shown below without luck:
+`sigh` will attempt to store the password in the keychain and try to access it later if no password is provided, but this doesn't work when running from a bot's trigger since triggers commands have no access to bot user's keychain.

+We tried by unlocking it before running `sigh` as shown below without luck:

 {% highlight shell %}
 # Try to unlock the keychain to be accessed by fastlane actions
 $ security -v unlock-keychain -p `cat /Library/Developer/XcodeServer/SharedSecrets/PortalKeychainSharedSecret` /Library/Developer/XcodeServer/Keychains/Portal.keychain

 # Will download profiles using sigh
-$ fastlane prebuild
+$ fastlane before_integration_staging
 {% endhighlight %}

 On the output log appears next messages: